Ethiopia receives two bids for two telecoms operating licenses - Up News Info

 The announcement is the latest step in the Horn of Africa nation’s efforts to liberalize its economy.
 The country of 110 million people has one of the world’s last closed telecoms markets.

-Vodafone, Vodacom, the United Kingdom’s CDC Group and Japan’s Sumitomo Corporation are also part of the consortium, the finance ministry said in a tweet announcing the two bids it had received.
+Vodafone, Vodacom, the United Kingdom’s CDC Group and Japan’s Sumitomo Corp are also part of the consortium, the finance ministry said in a post on Twitter announcing the two bids it had received.

-“We will select the winners after technical and financial evaluation is completed,” Balcha Reba, director general of the Ethiopian Communications Authority, said at a press conference on Monday.
+“We will select the winners after technical and financial evaluation is completed,” Balcha Reba, director general of the Ethiopian Communications Authority, said at a news conference on Monday.
+The government may award one or two licenses and has the right to cancel the bidding process, he added.

 The licenses will pave the way to open up Ethiopia’s telecoms industry, which is considered the big prize in the country’s push to liberalize the economy.